Home

 Some have made a comparison between a deduction and the exemption for a dependent child.
 That's an apples to oranges comparison, though.
 The exemption for a dependent child is a fixed amount per child, whereas the proposed deduction for pet care is a variable amount based on actual costs spent on care.

-Also, you can use the exemption to alter the take home pay you receive in each pay period.
-The deduction has no effect on your paycheck, only on the amount of tax you ultimately pay.
+Also, you can use the dependent child exemption to alter the take home pay you receive in each pay period.
+The deduction has no effect on your paycheck, only on the amount of tax you ultimately pay, based on how much you spend (up to the limit).

 So, someone who spends more will benefit more from the deduction.
 If you have 3 cats and 1 dog, you'll spend more money, and have a larger deduction than someone who has one healthy cat.
 Someone who has a cat who is very ill may, unfortunately, spend even more.